 The level of risk which Anatwine Ltd. accepts in relation to UK taxation is consistent with its overall objective of achieving certainty in the Group’s tax affairs.
 Anatwine Ltd. does whatever is needed to act in compliance with law and regulations.
 For this reason the Company might seek external advice, i.e. to double check its understanding of tax regulations and their practical implications and ensure acting in due diligence.

 Relationship with the tax authorities

 Anatwine Ltd. seeks to maintain an open and transparent dialogue with HMRC.
 That includes making sure that all required tax information about current business, as well as past, current, or future tax, is made available in a timely, proactive and coherent way.

 Anatwine Ltd. ensures that HMRC is kept aware of all significant transactions and changes in the business that could substantially affect its tax position.

-While submitting the tax returns, Anatwine Ltd. makes sure that all relevant tax aspects has been appropriately reflected in the filed documents.
+While submitting the tax returns, Anatwine Ltd. makes sure that all relevant tax aspects have been appropriately reflected in the filed documents.
 If any unintentional mistake happened, Anatwine Ltd. would immediately reveal this to HMRC and undertake all steps needed to rectify the error.

-If the tax approach taken by Anatwine Ltd. based on internal or external advices differed from those of the tax authorities, Anatwine Ltd. would negotiate actively with tax authorities to reach a solution satisfying for both parties.
+If the tax approach taken by Anatwine Ltd. based on internal or external advice differed from those of the tax authorities, Anatwine Ltd. would negotiate actively with tax authorities to reach a solution satisfying for both parties.